-A resolution of the City Council approving the submittal of improvement project(s) to the Orange County Transportation Authority for funding under the competitive Measure M2 Regional Transportation Signal Synchronization Program

-THE CITY COUNCIL OF THE CITY OF HEREBY RESOLVES, DETERMINES, AND ORDERS AS FOLLOWS THAT:

-- (a) WHEREAS, the Measure M2 Regional Traffic Signal Synchronization Program targets over 2000 signalized intersections across Orange County to maintain traffic signal synchronization, improve traffic flow, and reduce congestion across jurisdictions; and

-- (b) WHEREAS, the City of has been declared by the Orange County Transportation Authority to meet the eligibility requirements to receive revenues as part of Measure M2; and

-- (c) WHEREAS, th

-"Sample Resolution"

-/nchronization Plan

-Iocal agencie:

-Exhibit X-2 Form

-/ndaries; and

-(d) WHEREAS, th t as required by the - Orange Councy comprehensive mensportation running rugitums roccurres Manual; and - (e) WHEREAS, the City of will not use Measure M funds to supplant Developer Fees or other commitments; and - (f) WHEREAS, the City of desires to implement multi-jurisdictional signal synchronization listed below; and

-NOW, THEREFORE, BE IT RESOLVED THAT:

-The City Council of the City of hereby requests the Orange County Transportation Authority allocate funds in the amounts specified in the City's application to said City from the Regional Transportation Signal Synchronization Program to implement regional signal synchronization along the following street(s):

-ADOPTED BY THE CITY COUNCIL on , 20.

-SIGNED AND APPROVED on , 20.

-City Clerk Mayor
+A resolution of the City Council approving the submittal of project(s) to the Orange County Transportation Authority for funding under the compe Regional Transportation Signal Synchronization Program THE CITY COUNCIL OF THE CITY OF HEREBY RESOLVES, DETERMINES, AND ORDERS AS FOLLOWS THAT: ONDERS AS FOLLOWS THAT. (a) WHEREAS, the Measure M2 Regional Traffic Signal Synchronization Program signalized intersections across Orange County to maintain traffic signal synchr traffic flow, and reduce congestion across jurisdictions; and (b) WHEREAS, the City of has been declared by the Orange Coulon Authority to meet the eligibility requirements to receive revenues as part of Me consistent w vnchronization Plan key component o ndaries; and (d) WHEREAS, th Orange County comprehensive manager actions and ingress and recounts of t as required by the Nanual; and (e) WHEREAS, the City of will not use Measure M funds to supplant other commitments; and Developer Fees o (f) WHEREAS, the City of desires to implement multi-jurisdictional sign listed below; and nal synchronizatio NOW, THEREFORE, BE IT RESOLVED THAT: The City Council of the City of hereby requests the Orange County Transpallocate funds in the amounts specified in the City's application to said City for Transportation Signal Synchronization Program to implement regional signal synchrofollowing street(s): from the Regiona ADOPTED BY THE CITY COUNCIL on, 20 SIGNED AND APPROVED on, 20 City Clerk Mayor a.
+Project Administration